Planning A Winter Backpacking Trip

 White gas stoves are best for winter cooking.
 White gas burns hot.
 It also burns clean and performs well in below-freezing temperatures.
 These stoves are heavier.
 Boil times are slower.
 Priming is often necessary when using a white gas stove.

-I do recommended carrying a backup stove on your winter trip.
+I do recommend carrying a backup stove on your winter trip.
 Either carry a duplicate white gas stove or carry an alcohol stove.
 If using an alcohol stove, be sure to have a good windscreen to maximize heat output.
 These stoves also need priming.
 Don’t rely on alcohol stoves for melting large amounts of snow for your water intake.
 Alcohol stoves work best with small pots and pans.

 Do carry extra fuel in the winter.
 Heat times are longer, and you may need to melt snow for water.
 Store your fuel in water to prevent freezing.
 Keep it in your tent with you at night.
 Avoid bringing butane and canister stoves on your winter backpacking trip because they perform poorly in cold temperatures.